msavransky/properati/README.md

 # properati
-Price prediction in Buenos Aires.
+Property price prediction in Buenos Aires.

-Project separate in 2 jupyter notebook's.
+The Project is separated in 2 jupyter notebook's.

 - EDA: Exploratory Data Analysis